Zerg00s/FlowPowerAppsMigrator/README.md

 ![image](https://user-images.githubusercontent.com/2797648/138608613-3ede0cf6-a331-4058-9feb-bf55030c7f55.png)

 ## On the Client's side

-- If not already exists, create a SharePoint Online site.
+- If it does not already exists, create a SharePoint Online site.
 It will contain SharePoint Lists and Libraries that Power Apps/Flows require.
 - Open the `package` directory.
 - Run `Convert-Packages.bat` script.
 - Provide target site URL.